Bagh nakh: Variant construction

 Several variations of bagh nakh exist, including one in which the single crossbar is replaced by two plates hinged together; with an additional loop and claw for the thumb.
 Earliest bagh nakh did not utilize loops for the fingers, rather round holes were punched through the central plate.
-Many bagh naka also incorporated a spike or blade on one end of the crossbar.
+Many bagh nakh also incorporated a spike or blade on one end of the crossbar.
 This form was known as a bichuwa bagh nakh because the blade was based on that of the bichuwa (scorpion dagger).